25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/Deployment.md

 ### Kestrel

 - Fast, open-source, cross-platform web server based on `libuv`
 - It is a light weight web server, it can only execute the requests.
-So external web server is used to configure security, hashing, etc.
+So external web server is used to configure security, hashing, etc...
 - Not used directly in production in production

 ## Deployment Strategies